Miocene: Fauna

+Oceanic

 In the oceans, brown algae, called kelp, proliferated, supporting new species of sea life, including otters, fish and various invertebrates.

+Corals suffered a significant local decline along the northeastern coast of Australia during the Tortonian, most likely due to warming seawater.

 Cetaceans attained their greatest diversity during the Miocene, with over 20 recognized genera of baleen whales in comparison to only six living genera.
 This diversification correlates with emergence of gigantic macro-predators such as megatoothed sharks and raptorial sperm whales.
 Prominent examples are O. megalodon and L. melvillei.
 Other notable large sharks were O. chubutensis, Isurus hastalis, and Hemipristis serra.

-Crocodilians also showed signs of diversification during Miocene.
+Crocodilians also showed signs of diversification during the Miocene.
 The largest form among them was a gigantic caiman Purussaurus which inhabited South America.
 Another gigantic form was a false gharial Rhamphosuchus, which inhabited modern age India.
 A strange form, Mourasuchus also thrived alongside Purussaurus.
 This species developed a specialized filter-feeding mechanism, and it likely preyed upon small fauna despite its gigantic size.

-The youngest members of Sebecidae, a clade of terrestrial crocodylfomes distantly related to modern crocodilians, are known from the Miocene of South America.
+The youngest members of Sebecidae, a clade of large terrestrial predatory crocodyliformes distantly related to modern crocodilians, from which they likely diverged over 180 million years ago, are known from the Miocene of South America.

 The last Desmostylians thrived during this period before becoming the only extinct marine mammal order.

 The pinnipeds, which appeared near the end of the Oligocene, became more aquatic.
 A prominent genus was Allodesmus.
 A ferocious walrus, Pelagiarctos may have preyed upon other species of pinnipeds including Allodesmus.

 Furthermore, South American waters witnessed the arrival of Megapiranha paranensis, which were considerably larger than modern age piranhas.

 New Zealand's Miocene fossil record is particularly rich.
 Marine deposits showcase a variety of cetaceans and penguins, illustrating the evolution of both groups into modern representatives.
-The early Miocene Saint Bathans Fauna is the only Cenozoic terrestrial fossil record of the landmass, showcasing a wide variety of not only bird species, including early representatives of clades such as moas, kiwis and adzebills, but also a diverse herpetofauna of sphenodontians, crocodiles and turtle as well as a rich terrestrial mammal fauna composed of various species of bats and the enigmatic Saint Bathans Mammal.
+The early Miocene Saint Bathans Fauna is the only Cenozoic terrestrial fossil record of the landmass, showcasing a wide variety of not only bird species, including early representatives of clades such as moa, kiwi and adzebills, but also a diverse herpetofauna of sphenodontians, crocodiles and turtles as well as a rich terrestrial mammal fauna composed of various species of bats and the enigmatic Saint Bathans Mammal.

 Microbiota

 Microbial life in the igneous crust of the Fennoscandian Shield shifted from being dominated by methanogens to being primarily composed of sulphate-reducing prokaryotes.
 The change resulted from fracture reactivation during the Pyrenean-Alpine orogeny, enabling sulphate-reducing microbes to permeate into the Fennoscandian Shield via descending surficial waters.

+Diatom diversity was inversely correlated with carbon dioxide levels and global temperatures during the Miocene.
+Most modern lineages of diatoms appeared by the Late Miocene.